JeffDeCola/jeffCoin/architecture.md

 This illustration shows transaction requests, verification for that request and addition onto the pendingBlock.
-A transaction is never valid until the transaction is added onto the blockchain.
+A transaction is never valid until it is added to the blockchain.

 ![IMAGE - transaction-request-message-flow - IMAGE](docs/pics/transaction-request-message-flow.jpg)